-To be recognised as a world leader at the forefront and leading edge of new blended, on-line and digitally-enhanced (BOLD) models of education for transforming lives and societies.
+To be recognised as a world leader at the forefront and leading edge of new blended, on-line and digital (BOLD) models of education.

-The constitute units in the National Institute for Digital Learning (NIDL) are guided by the following purpose statements:
+The constitute units in the National Institute for Digital Learning (NIDL) are guided by the following congruent missions:

 Teaching Enhancement Unit

-• To primarily support the design, development and evaluation of transformative professional learning experiences for DCU staff
+• To primarily support DCU staff in their design, development and evaluation of transformative blended learning experiences.

 Open Education Unit

-• To primarily support the design, delivery and effective management of transformative online learning experiences for DCU Connected online students
+• To primarily support the design, delivery and effective management of fully online learning experiences for DCU Connected students.

-• To primarily support the design, development and research of new innovative BOLD models of education with global potential to help transform lives and societies
+• To primarily support the design, development and research of new BOLD innovative models of higher education with global potential to help transform lives and societies.

 The following core principles underpin the NIDL's work: